Samiiya-pixel/Samiiya-pixel/README.md

 - 👋 Hi, I’m @Samiiya-pixel
 - 👀 I’m interested in web development
-- 🦀 I’m currently learning programming languages
+- 🦀 I’m currently learning cpp

 <!---
 Samiiya-pixel/Samiiya-pixel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.